Krishnander/Krishnander/README.md

-- 👋 Hi, I’m Gopalakrishnan
+- 👋 Hi, I’m Gopalakrishnan.
+I work primarily in Java, Spring Boot, MongoDB, Kubernetes.
+Work on building API & Microservices.
 - 👀 I’m interested in Software development, Performace engineering, Distributed Systems
 - 🌱 I’m currently learning Typescript and React
-- 💞️ I code primarily in Java, Sprig Boot.
-I’m looking to collaborate on backend development
+- 💞️ I’m looking to collaborate on backend development
 - 📫 You can reach out me at gopi20315@gmail.com or @Krishnander at Twitter

 <!---